The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

-\begin{remark} One may note that the dual group $G_X^\vee$ is constructed with maximal torus the dual of the canonical torus of $X$.
-Hence, Lemma \ref{lem: Galois description of JG} applied to the group $G_X^\vee$ also sandwiches the regular centralizers for the dual group between Weil restrictions along the finite flat map $\canfa\to \fc$.
-In fact, one will find that the group scheme constructed in this way is dual in some sense to $J_A$.
-This duality will be made precise and explored in greater detail in our forthcoming work on relative duality in Hitchin systems. \end{remark}
+\begin{remark} One may note that the dual group $G_X^\vee$ is constructed with maximal torus the dual of the canonical torus of $X$ and with root system given by the dual of the spherical root system.
+Hence, Lemma \ref{lem: Galois description of JG} applied to the group $G_X^\vee$ also describes the regular centralizers for $G_X^\vee$ in terms of the finite flat map $\canfa\to \fc$.
+In fact, one will find that the group scheme of regular centralizers for $G_X^\vee$ is dual to $J_X$ in an analogous fashion to the duality between $J_G$ and $J_{G^\vee}$.
+This duality can be made precise; see our companion work on duality for relative Hitchin systems \cite{me2}. \end{remark}